amarmer/Stack-Factory-Puzzle/README.md

 ### Stack Factory Puzzle

-#### Solution of the puzzle shows how in some cases objects derived from the same class can be created on the stack.
+#### Solution of the puzzle shows how objects of classes derived from the same class can be created on the stack.

 In `main`, code between comments `Begin` `End` creates objects `X0` or `X1` or `X2` (depends on `i`) on the heap<br/>
 (similar to a factory function which creates objects on the heap and returns pointer to their base class).<br/>